Bus: Accessibility

 During most of the 20th century, transit buses were almost exclusively high-floor vehicles, and they used wheelchair lifts if they provided accessibility at all.
-(In the U.S., only in 1993 did accessibility become a requirement in all new buses, under the federal Americans with Disabilities Act of 1990.)
-However, they are now increasingly of low-floor design and optionally also 'kneel' air suspension and have ramps to provide access for wheelchair users and people with baby carriages, sometimes as electrically or hydraulically extended under-floor constructs for level access.
+(Note: In the U.S., only in 1993 did accessibility become a requirement in all new buses, under the federal Americans with Disabilities Act of 1990.)
+However, there are now increasingly of low-floor design and optionally also 'kneel' air suspension and have ramps to provide access for wheelchair users and people with baby carriages, sometimes as electrically or hydraulically extended under-floor constructs for level access.
 Prior to more general use of such technology, these wheelchair users could only use specialist para-transit mobility buses.

 Accessible vehicles also have wider entrances and interior gangways and space for wheelchairs.
 Interior fittings and destination displays may also be designed to be usable by the visually impaired.
 Coaches generally still use wheelchair lifts instead of low-floor designs.
 In some countries, vehicles are required to have these features by disability discrimination laws.